-Created by the mayors of Portland, Ore., and Vancouver, Wash., the International Air Service Committee was established in an effort to build and maintain nonstop international air service between Portland International Airport and Europe and Asia.
-Co-chairs Sho Dozono, president, Azumano Travel; Ted Cullen, Director of Global M&E, WHQ M&E and Travel, Nike, Inc.; and Bill Wyatt, executive director, Port of Portland head this committee of regional business and community leaders.
+Created by the mayors of Portland, Ore., and Vancouver, Wash., the International Air Service Committee was established in an effort to build and maintain nonstop international air service between Portland International Airport and Europe, Asia, Mexico and Canada.

-When a community is the smallest city in the country with nonstop service to both Europe (Amsterdam) and Asia (Tokyo) it can’t sit back and just hope the airline operating those routes will sustain the service.
+When a community is the smallest city in the country with year around scheduled nonstop service to both Europe (Amsterdam) and Asia (Tokyo) it can’t sit back and just hope the airline operating those routes will sustain the service.

-That’s why Portland International Airport’s International Air Service Committee has launched an innovative and aggressive strategy called the “I Fly Nonstop” campaign.
-Created to generate support for the nonstops to Tokyo and Amsterdam, both operated by Delta Air Lines, as well as connections to most of the major business centers and tourism destinations throughout Asia and Europe, the campaign features two popular social media tools; a Facebook fan page and a blog at iflynonstop.com.
+That’s why Portland International Airport’s International Air Service Committee launched an innovative and aggressive “I Fly Nonstop” strategy.
+Created to generate support for the nonstop flights to Tokyo and Amsterdam, both operated by Delta Air Lines, as well as connections to most of the major business centers and tourism destinations throughout Asia and Europe, the campaign features two popular social media tools; a Facebook fan page and a blog at iflynonstop.com.

-On the blog and Facebook page, international business and civic leaders, elected officials and celebrities from throughout the region will share their thoughts and travel recommendations for Amsterdam and Tokyo.
-There will be helpful tips on what to do, where to eat, and ways to make overseas travel easier, smarter and stress-free.
+On the blog and Facebook page, international business and civic leaders, and elected officials from throughout the region share their thoughts and travel recommendations for Amsterdam, Tokyo and Guadalajara.
+Additionally visitors to social media may also find information about the airport’s seasonal nonstop flights to London, Reykjavik, and Frankfurt.
+There are helpful tips on what to do, where to eat, and ways to make overseas travel easier, smarter and stress-free.